bchan2438/RPG-Game/README.md

   -Enemy collision with JSON map implemented

   List for next update: Line of sight movement, potentially an update for enemy spawn locations, create sprite for staircase at end of map

+Version 1.8:

+  -Line of sight implemented

+  -Staircase sprite is imported and placed in correct spot

+  List for next update: Fix lag issues caused by line of sight, Look into multiple levels